mendix/docs/content/ats/bestpractices/bp-version-2/finding-the-action-you-need-2.md

 ![](attachments/finding-the-action-you-need-2/find-dialog-example.png)

-### 1.3 Summary
+### 2.3 Summary

 When you want to find a widget, always use the Find/Assert Widget action if possible.

-If you want to find something more specific inside a widget or the widget does not have an `mx-name`, use "Find" in combination with the widget name as displayed in the [Mendix App Store](https://appstore.home.mendix.com/) and the Mendix modeler.
+If you want to find something more specific inside a widget or the widget does not have an `mx-name`, use "Find" in combination with the widget name as displayed in the [Mendix App Store](https://appstore.home.mendix.com/) and the Mendix Modeler.
 You can also find the name using the ATS helper.

 If you cannot find a widget because it has no unique name or because it is not supported, see [How to Create Custom Actions](/howtos/ht-version-1/create-custom-actions) for more information.

- ## 2 Clicking a Widget
+ ## 3 Clicking a Widget

 In ATS, there are many actions for clicking a widget, from generically clicking a widget to clicking a specific data grid row.
 The first part of this section explains the generic action for clicking a widget, and the second part explains the actions that conduct a more specific click.
 The last part of the section provides a summary of the first two parts.
 The magic word while searching for an action that can click something is "Click."

- ### 2.1 Generic Action
+ ### 3.1 Generic Action

 When you want to click a widget, the main choice is always the [Click Widget](/refguide/rg-version-1/click-widget) action.
 It clicks the widget you need using the `mx-name` of the widget.